softworkz/embyuserwiki/Cinema-Mode.md

 Important: Make sure to run a library scan after adding new intro files.

-## Media Info Intros
+## Codec Intros

-Media info intros allow you to create intros based on the media information of the main feature you are watching.
-For example, if you're watching a movie with AC3 audio, you can create an ac3 intro called ac3.mp4, and place this in your media info intro path.
+Codec intros allow you to create intros based on the media information of the main feature you are watching.
+For example, if you're watching a movie with AC3 audio, you can create an ac3 intro called ac3.mp4, and place this in your codec intro path.

 The following fields are used to determine a match: